How to watch the Shrek movies in order — including the Puss in Boots spinoffs

 shrek and rumplestiltskin talking in Shrek 4

-While this movie doesn’t quite reach the heights of Shrek 1 and 2, it is arguably better than Shrek the Third, and helps wrap up the series in a satisfying way, as it takes Shrek back to his roots of being a feared ogre.
-Plus, there are some fun dance scenes and action set pieces littered throughout, and this movie’s take on Fiona is an interesting one.
+While this movie doesn’t quite reach the heights of Shrek 1 and 2, it is far better than Shrek the Third, and helps wrap up the series in a satisfying way.
+It takes Shrek back to his roots of being a feared ogre, for a start.
+Plus, there are some fun dance scenes and action set-pieces littered throughout, and this movie’s offers an interesting take on Fiona.

 Puss in Boots: The Last Wish (2022)